DevStuffzz/Sulfur/README.md

 Right now the engine is only capable of rendering squares, but you can put on a circle texture with alpha to render circles.
 You are able to render both solid colors and textures, using either .png or .jpg formats.
 The renderer also supports text rendering and line rendering

 ### Physics
-The Sulfur Physics Engine only has collision between two squares.
+Sulfur has a Rigidbody System with Square Colliders

 ### Sounds
 Sulfur is able to play sounds using .wav or .mp3 formats.